 3. Near and Far Focus

 This exercise trains your eyes to switch focus between objects at different distances.
-Start by holding your thumb about 10 inches from your face and focus on it for 15 seconds.
-Shift your focus to an object about 15-20 feet away for another 15 seconds.
-Alternate between near and far focus for 2-3 minutes.
 This technique is highly effective for individuals looking for ways to increase eyesight naturally.

 Read Also: The Ultimate Guide to the Best Foods for Eye Health

 Blinking is a simple yet powerful exercise to improve eye health and vision.
-Set a timer for two minutes and make a conscious effort to blink every 3-4 seconds.
 Blinking moisturizes your eyes, prevents dryness, and reduces strain, especially after prolonged screen use.

 Read Also: Protect Your Eyesight: Key Vitamins And Supplements For Healthy Vision